JoClaivaz/Fly_homologs_exp/README.md

 *'extract_ortholog_domain_loss_domainDiff.py'
 intersect of ortholog pair with one domain modification in N- or C- termini of the protein inferred by domainDIFF and the loss domain is not part of a repetition inferred by data_analysis_repetition_domain.R.

+*'trimming_ortholog.py'
+create a file containing DROME ortholog pair identifier which are not ortholog 1:1

 ##Analysis
 *'extract_fbgn_OMAname.py'
 extract FBgn identifier corresponding to the OMA identifier, allowing the bound between analysis and domain modification inference.